 We are now taking expressions of interest for the Equine Shiatsu Diploma course which will commence in September 2018.
 This highly successful course has been enhanced and now includes an additional 6 ‘post-graduate’ modules.
 Full details are included in our PROSPECTUS so if you don’t already have one please click the button above or give us a call on +44 (0)1903 814 860.

 If you are unable to commit to the Diploma Course right now, one way to whet your appetite is to enroll on an intensive Foundation Course.
 This comprises half a day of human shiatsu and 2 ½ days horse work including a full body treatment.
 Although it will not qualify you as a practitioner, you will receive a Certificate of Attendance which will enable you to give relaxing shiatsu to your own or a friend’s horse.
-The next course will be held on 27th, 28th and 29th of April 2018.
+The next course will be held on 27th, 28th and 29th of April 2018 and 10th, 11th and 12th of August 2018.
 If you are interested please send us an e-mail at firstname.lastname@example.org, or use the order form, and you will receive a full Information Pack.

 The fee for 3 days is £250 and we will require a £50 deposit to secure your place.
-Because 50% of students attending this course go on to enroll on the 2-year Diploma Course, we will deduct £100 from your first year fees.
-And, new for 2017, we are offering students new to the School the opportunity to sit in on a module of the Diploma Course in October.
-The fee for these 2 days is £170; if you already have a Prospectus, please ask us for an update of the Course Dates & Fees and we will e-mail one to you straight away.
+Because 50% of students attending this course go on to enroll on the 2.5 year Diploma Course, we will deduct £130 from the Diploma Course on completion of the course.

 For more information about our course just order a Prospectus and if you would like to see more about our work, you will find a short video on our website.
 This was filmed on location at Eastlands Farm, Warninglid, West Sussex during an actual course with input from second year students.